Pete Murray (American musician): Life On Planet 9

 In the six-year gap between 2003 and 2009 Lo-Pro releases, the band would experiment with different sounds than their original hard rock sound.
 Murray, Godfrey, and Pete Ricci would write new acoustic material to perform on an acoustic tour with Lewis.
 However, in the studio, the tracks started to move in a more electronic rock and ambient direction.
 As such, Murray decided it was too different to be released under the "Lo-Pro" name, and the material would end up being released under a pseudonym called "Life On Planet 9".
 The first album, released in August 2011, was entitled Bittersweet.
 A second album, The Theory of Everything, was released in August 2014.
 Murray provides all vocals and electronic programming on these recordings.

 Chokt

 Another project taken on in between the six-year gap between Lo-Pro's first and second albums was working with Ivan Moody, who afterward formed Five Finger Death Punch, and Jon Stevens, past guitarist of The Clay People, in their band Ghost Machine.
 Murray produced their albums Ghost Machine and Hypersensitive.
 Afterwards, Murray and Stevens continued to work together, forming a new band, called "Chokt", with Walter Flakus of Stabbing Westward.
-They released nine songs between 2005 and 2009, but have not release a formal album or EP.
+They released nine songs between 2005 and 2009, but have not released a formal album or EP.
 Murray stated that the group "wouldn't be secret for long" in a 2008 interview, but has not revisited the project since he began releasing material in Lo-Pro again in 2009.